 The project is carried out with the support of Shadia Marhaban, former negotiator of GAM, from Aceh, Indonesia.
 The international capacity-building workshops will be coordinated in collaboration with local partner organisations.

-Funding for the project is provided by the Norwegian Agency for Development Cooperation (for more information, see the full funding agreement).
+Funding for the project was previously provided by Norwegian Agency for Development Cooperation and is now provided by the Norwegian Ministry of Foreign Affairs.

-Watch a short film from a related project showcasing the experiences of women ex-combatants.
+Watch these short films from related projects showcasing the experiences of women ex-combatants.

 Publications from this project: